Skip main navigation

 Expand All | Collapse All

-The department will notify you that you required to register for work with Wisconsin Job Service.
-There are limited exceptions to the registration requirement such as being enrolled in schooling that qualifies as approved training or having a definite return to work date within 8 weeks of your initial claim (which can be extended an additional 4 weeks with verification by your former employer).
+The department will notify you that you are required to register for work with Job Center of Wisconsin.
+There are limited exceptions to the registration requirement, such as being enrolled in schooling that qualifies as approved training or having a definite return to work date within 8 weeks of your initial claim (which can be extended an additional 4 weeks with verification by your former employer).

-Registration is a requirement of the Unemployment Insurance (UI) program and must be completed in order to maintain eligibility for UI benefits.
-In addition, Wisconsin Job Service provides numerous pathways to valuable services that help you return to fulltime work.
+Registration is a requirement of the Unemployment Insurance (UI) program and must be completed to maintain eligibility for UI benefits.
+In addition, Job Center of Wisconsin provides numerous pathways to valuable services that help you return to full-time work.

-Register with Wisconsin Job Service online at: https://JobCenterofWisconsin.com/ui.
-To registrer complete three steps:
+Register with Job Center of Wisconsin online at: https://JobCenterofWisconsin.com/ui.
+To register complete three steps:

 • Register for services (including SSN), and